WolframResearch/GitLink/Readme.md

 GitLink is ultimately slated to become a part of the official Wolfram Language release.
 Before that happens, more functionality will need to be implemented, and the product will be subjected to our rigorous design review process, which may introduce incompatibilities with the existing version.
 However, it is our intent to keep the source open even after we ship the final product, and to continue to be welcome to community contributions that can improve future versions of GitLink.

-Major areas of GitLink which are not yet implemented include support for diff, blame, rebase, and config functionality.
+Major areas of GitLink which are not yet implemented include support for diff, blame, rebase, submodule, and config functionality.
 Additionally, we need to improve support for various git protocols for pushing and fetching.

 ### More...